 #3 Influence people

-If you want to create a channel of communication with like-minded people, then your blog can be a channel to express your views and thoughts.
+If you want to create a channel of communication with like-minded people, then your site can be a channel to express your views and thoughts.

-A blog can be as popular, sometimes more popular than mainstream media.
+A site can be as popular, sometimes more popular than mainstream media.

 Who should start a political blog?